julitiux/julitiux/content/posts/the_rust_programming_language.md

 ## Storing Values with Variables

-We create a place to store the user input
+We create a place to store the user input.

 ```rust
 let mut guess = String::new
 ```

-The following example shows how to use mut before the variable name to make a variable mutable
+The following example shows how to use mut before the variable name to make a variable mutable.

 ```rust
 let foo = 5; // immutable